Skip to main content

 Presto 02811 12-Cup Coffee Percolator

-Both a favorite among Amazon reviewers and often topping other best percolator roundups, the Presto coffee percolator also eschews plastic in its perking process, which is why it produced one of the smoothest cups of joe.
+Both a favorite among Amazon reviewers and often topping other best percolator roundups, the Presto coffee percolator also eschews plastic in its perking process, which is why it produces one of the smoothest cups of joe.

 It’s also one of the only models to include paper filters with the packaging, which kept stray grounds out of our drink, and made the Presto especially easy to clean (otherwise, you need to dump and clean grounds from both the stainless-steel filter and the pot).
 That said, you won’t find those custom filters at your average corner store, and the price point of the Presto tends to be a touch higher than others.